softorangetech1122/terribly-broken-website/CONTRIBUTING.md

 Next, commit your changes.
 A lot of people are expected to use the built-in code editor inside the GitHub web interface.

 Optionally, preview your changes.
-If you like you can use the deployment of the fork by going to **Settings** then **Pages** and deploying your fork temporarily.
-After your commits have deployed, use the preview link to view your changes (used in syntax https://YOURUSERNAME.github.io/YOURREPONAME (YOURUSERNAME is the GitHub username for your account, YOURREPONAME can be **terribly-broken-website** or **repo name in the fork** (they can be different)).
+If you like you can use the deployment of GitHub Pages by going to **Settings** then **Pages** and deploying your fork temporarily.
+After your commits have deployed, use the preview link to view your changes (used in syntax https://YOURUSERNAME.github.io/YOURREPONAME (YOURUSERNAME is the GitHub username for your account, YOURREPONAME can be **terribly-broken-website** or **repo name of the fork** (they can be different)).

+You can also download the index.html file to your computer by clicking [here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/softorangetech200/terribly-broken-website/blob/main/index.html).
+To run it locally follow the guide [here](/docs/running-locally.md).

 Then create your pull request by clicking [here](https://github.com/softorangetech200/terribly-broken-website/compare) and following the steps shown.